df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/02_texgen.md

 ## Setup

+TexGen is a tool created by sheson for ES5, but which can also run in a `-FO4` mode.

 1. Download the latest DynDOLOD 3 Alpha.
 2. Extract the contents to any location (but not the game directory).
 3. In MO2, add an executable.